Mdanass/listening/README.md

 # listening
-in nur shell - this source code gets scores from user based on score it distinguishes on which part user should focus on to get good mark In IELTS Listening - there are 40 questions in 4 parts 2 types of questions
+in nut shell - this source code gets scores from user based on score it distinguishes on which part user should focus on to get good mark In IELTS Listening - there are 40 questions in 4 parts 2 types of questions